wp-plugins/formidable/readme.txt

 * PHP ninjas can display data in templates using functions in FrmApiController.
 However, there is currently no documentation for these functions.

 = PRO Features =
-* Visual form styling editor
+* Visual form styling editor.
+Want to [check it out](http://formidablepro.com/customer-service?test=1 "check it out")?
 * Additional fields which include page breaks for multiple paged forms, file uploads, section headers, rich text editor, date with calendar, email, phone, website, and a dynamic field populated with data from other entries.
 * View graphical reports for the form results (replace Google docs surveys)
 * Add, edit, search, and export entries from the WordPress admin